 Like I said, some multi-effect boards have an option to add your pedal to it.

 And, with all boards, you can add some pedals in front or after the board just before it hits the amp.

 Quick guide, distortion type, tuner, compressor and Wahwah in front of multi-board, chorus delay reverb and all weirdness after the multi-effect.
 Again, a guideline, try out what you like best.

 In the end, it depends on what you want.

-A multi-effect is super great and modern ones have a great array of effects, great quality, and super prices, but with only so much effects and sometimes the limitation of the order of effects.
-A pedalboard is a great DIY like tool to enhance your guitar sound and gives the opportunity to fiddle around with all sounds without any limit, but a slightly higher cost, depending on your needs.
+A multi-effect is super great and modern ones have a great array of effects, great quality, and super prices.
+But with only so much effects and sometimes the limitation of the order of effects.
+A pedalboard is a great DIY like “tool” to enhance your guitar sound and gives the opportunity to fiddle around with all sounds without any limit, but a slightly higher cost, depending on your needs.
 You can also check on Amazon to see the Top Selling Effect pedals today:

-So, what are you waiting for!
+The only thing left is a great jam session with the latest effects.
+What are you waiting for!
 Go to your local music store or check Amazon, and find some awesome effects and see what suits you!

 Get free tips and tricks to Make Awesome Music,

 right in your inbox